CME211/notes/lecture-14/build.md

 0000000000000000 T _main
 ```

+Notice that in the last step we still have undefined references to `foo` and
+`bar`.
 What happens if we try to link `main.o` into an executable with out pointing to
 the other object files?